Metered billing for SaaS using the commercial marketplace metering service

 - In addition to the recurring fees, a flat rate plan can also include optional custom dimensions used to charge customers for the overage usage not included in the flat rate.
-Each dimension represents a billable unit that your service will communicate to Microsoft using the Marketplace metering service API.
+Each dimension represents a billable unit that your service will communicate to Microsoft using the commercial marketplace metering service API.

 As an example, Contoso is a publisher with a SaaS service called Contoso Notification Services (CNS).
-CNS allows its customers to send notifications either via email or text.
+CNS lets its customers send notifications either via email or text.
 Contoso is registered as a publisher in Partner Center for the commercial marketplace program to publish SaaS offers to Azure customers.
 There are two plans associated with CNS, outlined below: